 Felling required for a Development can be divided into two categories.
 Firstly, that required during the construction phase of the proposed Development, which for the purposes of this assessment, has been anticipated as commencing in 2021; secondly, felling required during the operational period of the proposed Development.
+In this case there is no felling required outwith that required for the construction phase.

 The crops were assessed to identify those areas which would require to be felled for a number of reasons as described above.
 Due to the crop growth rates and current crop height it has been assessed that the infrastructure within woodland areas could be largely keyholed into the existing crops.
+Where entire coupes are to be felled the infrastructure would be incorporated into the restocking plan as described below.

-Additional minor felling was required for forest management purposes, for example, to reduce the risk of subsequent windblow; to reduce coupe fragmentation; and to ensure access for future forest operations.
+Additional minor felling would be required for forest management purposes, for example, to reduce the risk of subsequent windblow; to reduce coupe fragmentation; and to ensure access for future forest operations.

-The resultant windfarm felling plan within this Technical Appendix shows which woodlands within the FSA would be felled as a result of the proposed Development and when this felling would take place.
+The resultant windfarm felling plan shows which woodlands within the FSA would be felled as a result of the proposed Development and when this felling would take place.